2018ik/2018ik.github.io/_wiki/anointing.markdown

 ## Background

+The anointing refers to God as the Holy Spirit applying the very element of God Himself to the believers, which produces a particular sense through the spirit's function of intuition.
 In the Bible, the anointing always follows the blood (Lev.
 14:14-18).

 ## Leading